-Daniel embodies the Best Buddies mission because he takes an active role in our organizations global volunteer movement to create social change for people with intellectual and developmental disabilities.
-He is engaged in a one-to-one friendship with his buddy, Kayla –demonstrating that people with disabilities can make meaningful and important relationships; he manages two paid employment positions – showing the community that he is a skilled worker; and he is a leader and advocate for the Disability Rights Movement, which he displays through public speaking at the local, state and national level.
+Daniel embodies the Best Buddies mission because he takes an active role in our organization’s global volunteer movement to create social change for people with intellectual and developmental disabilities.
+He is engaged in a one-to-one friendship with his buddy, Tyler –demonstrating that people with disabilities can make meaningful and important relationships; he manages two paid employment positions – showing the community that he is a skilled worker; and he is a leader and advocate for the Disability Rights Movement, which he displays through public speaking at the local, state and national level.

 Daniel became involved in Best Buddies Kentucky through his brother, who served as a Faculty Advisor for the Best Buddies chapter at Centre College in Danville, Kentucky.
 Once Daniel heard about Best Buddies, he became involved with the University of Louisville chapter, where he served as the Buddy Director.
-Best Buddies Internationals Founder and Chairman, Anthony Kennedy Shriver, contacted Daniel and asked him to participate in the organizations annual Leadership Conference on the Buddy Ambassador Track.
+Best Buddies International Founder and Chairman, Anthony Kennedy Shriver, contacted Daniel and asked him to participate in the organizations annual Leadership Conference on the Buddy Ambassador Track.
 Since Daniels first Leadership Conference, he has gone on to advocate for people with disabilities throughout the nation, as well as within Kentucky.

 “Heres a person with IDD that can say, Hey, look at me- I have gifts, I have talents, and I am here to make a difference in the world.”

-When Daniel speaks on behalf of Best Buddies, he shares his personal story of social isolation and bullying, and why Best Buddies is so important to him, because he now is included within his community.
+When Daniel speaks on behalf of Best Buddies, he shares his personal story of social isolation and bullying, and why Best Buddies is so important to him because he now is included within his community.
 He talks about his two jobs, and wants people to know that his disability does not matter when it comes to work; he is a hard worker, enjoys his work, and loves contributing at his workplaces.